-The WNE PharmD Class of 2021 earned a high first-time pass rate on the NAPLEX Exam of 91.5%.
-This significantly exceeds that of the state and national rate, 78% and 83.6%, respectively.
-This is the fourth consecutive year our pass rates have topped state results and second consecutive year we have topped national results.
+The WNE PharmD Class of 2022 earned a high first-time pass rate on the NAPLEX Exam of 83%.
+This exceeds that of the national rate of 79%.

 Published Survey